Murder of Holly Piirainen: Legacy

 Since Piirainen's death, the Holly Piirainen Scholarship Fund was established in her memory by her family.
 Piirainen is included in a group memorial called the Garden of Peace in Boston, which memorializes Massachusetts victims of homicide.

-In March 2021 the family issued a statement urging for any information about Piirainen's disappearance and death and the helpfulness of DNA testing after it helped solve the murder of Virginia Hannon.
+In March 2021, the family issued a statement urging for any information about Piirainen's disappearance and death and the helpfulness of DNA testing after it helped solve the murder of Virginia Hannon, a 59-year-old woman murdered in Plymouth County in 1984.

+On March 1, 2025, Christina Harrington, the mother of Holly Piirainen, died in Utah after a long illness.
+Before her death, she lived with her sons Zach and Andrew.
+Holly's aunt, Maureen Lemieux, said Tina was no longer in pain and is happy because she is with Holly.